yairg98/whatsapp-persona-tuning/README.md

 Fine-tune OpenAI GPT models to mimic real people's communication styles using WhatsApp chat exports.
 This project provides a complete pipeline from raw chat data to interactive conversations with personalized AI personas.

+## Project Context

+This project was originally created for a [PowerPoint night](https://www.reddit.com/r/powerpoint/comments/1ep3lsb/what_is_a_powerpoint_night/) presentation, where friends take turns presenting on lighthearted or interesting topics.
+Beyond the fun premise of "replacing my friends with AI simulations," it served as an exploration into lightweight LLM fine-tuning techniques—experimenting with data preparation, prompt engineering, and creating believable conversational AI personas from real messaging data.
+The [full presentation PDF](Replacing-My-Friends-With-Simulations.pdf) is available in this repository.
+I highly recommend giving this a try; it's a fun, budget-friendly way to explore LLM fine-tuning and entertain friends!

 ## Features

 - **WhatsApp Parser**: Robust parsing of WhatsApp chat exports with support for multi-line messages and Unicode handling